-- 1. University Housing and David Geffen School Of Medicine will NOT assume any responsibility for lost/stolen items including packages or mail.
-Please make sure your valuable items are properly secured and room is always locked. - 2.
+- 1. University Housing and the David Geffen School of Medicine will NOT assume any responsibility for lost/stolen items including packages or mail.
+Please make sure your valuable items are properly secured and that your room is locked and secure at all times. - 2.
 UCLA Campus has a zero-tolerance policy for possession of alcohol and drugs.
-Failure to adhere to this regulation will result in IMMEDIATE DISMISSAL from the program.
+Failure to adhere to this regulation will result in IMMEDIATE DISMISSAL from the program and removal from university housing.
 Further legal action may be taken against the scholar by the University Police. - 3.
+Scholars will be sharing rooms with one other scholar for the duration of the program.
+The living arrangements is one bedroom with two twin beds and two desks with a shared bathroom with one adjacent room. - 4.
+Scholars will be randomly assigned rooms and roommate and cannot change rooms.
+If there is a roommate conflict, the roommates must work with the Student Worker staff to mediate the agreement.
+Roommate changes will be a last resort and need written approval by Pathway Program staff prior. - 5.
 Non-PREP affiliated visitors are NEVER allowed in the rooms or dorms.
-Scholars are NOT allowed to have any visitors in their rooms unless agreed upon by roommates. - 4.
-Scholars are encouraged to socialize with PREP peers and PREP staff in communal meeting rooms at the residence halls (available after 5 pm) as well as other public campus meeting places. - 5.
-Scholars are required to treat their living space, roommates and neighbors respectfully by monitoring the noise level and keeping their living space clean at all times. - Scholars are expected to follow the Quiet Hour and Courtesy Hour policies.
-Specifically designated Quiet Hours: Sunday Thursday 10:00pm through 8:00am the next morning; Friday and Saturday 1:00am through 9:00am the next morning. - 6.
+Scholars are NOT allowed to have any program-affiliated visitors in their rooms unless agreed upon by roommates. - 6.
+Scholars are encouraged to socialize with PREP peers and PREP staff in communal meeting rooms at the residence halls (available after 5 pm) as well as other public campus meeting places. - 7.
+Scholars are required to treat their living space, roommates and neighbors respectfully by monitoring the noise level and keeping their living space clean at all times. - a.
+Scholars are expected to follow the Quiet Hour and Courtesy Hour policies.
+Specifically designated Quiet Hours: Sunday Thursday 10:00pm through 8:00am the next morning; Friday and Saturday 1:00am through 9:00am the next morning. - 8.
 The program manager reserves the right to issue a curfew at any time during the program.
 In the event that a curfew is issued scholars will be required to be in their assigned room by the curfew time.
-The PREP Student Worker may conduct random room checks to ensure that each scholar adheres to the curfew. - 7.
-Scholars will be expected to know and follow all On-Campus Housing Regulations https://reslife.ucla.edu/regulations - 8.
-Any issues with the facilities must be notified to the Housing Front Desk to fix any issues. - 9.
-Scholars will be directly responsible for any costs due to loss, damage, or destruction of the dorm room, furniture, or UCLA Housing property. - 10.
-Scholars will be sharing rooms with one other scholar for the duration of the program.
-The living arrangements is one bedroom with two twin beds and two desks with a shared bathroom with one adjacent room. - Scholars will be assigned rooms and roommate and cannot change rooms.
-If there is a roommate conflict, the roommates must work with the Student Worker staff to mediate the agreement.
-Roommate changes will be a last resort and need written approval by Pathway Program staff prior. - 12.
+The PREP Student Worker may conduct random room checks to ensure that each scholar adheres to the curfew. - 9.
+Scholars will be expected to know and follow all On-Campus Housing Regulations https://reslife.ucla.edu/regulations - 10.
+Any issues with the facilities must be brought to the Housing Front Desk to be addressed. - 11.
+Scholars will be directly responsible for any costs due to loss, damage, or destruction of the dorm room, furniture, or UCLA Housing property. - 12.
 UCLA is committed to providing a healthy, safe, and positive living environment for all scholars.
 Because gender identity, sex assigned at birth, and outness are unique to each trans and non-binary scholar, UCLA PREP staff will work with scholars individually to figure out the best housing environment for them.
 Gender inclusive housing is available to any scholar who requests it.
 Scholars interested in gender inclusive housing should indicate this in the "Gender Inclusive Housing" section on the PREP Onboarding survey.